intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

  Locrian | H | W | W | H | W | W | W
  Lydian Dominant | W | W | W | H | W | H | W

-And finally, some prefer to remember the scale degrees as how they relate to a major scale:
+You may prefer to remember the relationship of *scale degrees* to the Ionian mode--much as you derive the minor scale through raising and lowering pitches--rather than relating the entirety of the scale to its Ionian mode.

 Modes as related to Ionian (major) scale degrees | ^1 | ^2 | ^3 | ^4 | ^5 | ^6 | ^7
  --- | --- | --- | --- | --- | --- | --- | ---